The 2D Toda lattice hierarchy for multiplicative statistics of Schur measures: The semi-infinite wedge formalism

 \subsection{Intermediate results}

-We recall an intermediate result from Okounkov on Schur measures, that is used to prove that the Schur measures are determinantal point processes and expressing the correlation both in terms of the fermionic operators $\psi_k$.
+We recall an intermediate result from Okounkov on Schur measures, expressing the correlation functions in terms of vacuum expectation values for some operators on the fermionic Fock space, and that is used to prove Thm. \ref{thm:okounkov} above.
+It is based on the fact that Schur functions themselves are expressed as